 - Michael Pisaro – Fade

-The concert will take place on 22 September.
-Further details to come.
+The concert took place on 22 September.

 BBC Proms – 29 August.
 Tonight’s concert programme includes my note on Peter Eötvös’s Second Violin Concerto, ‘DoReMi’, here receiving its UK premiere.